Special Educational Needs

 Please click on the links below to find out more about SEND at St. Bernard's

-If you have any questions related to this, please contact Mrs. Robinson (SENCO) who will be more than happy to answer your questions.
+If you have any questions related to this, please contact Mrs. McLoughlin (SENCO) who will be more than happy to answer your questions.

 For Birmingham's local offer please click here